How to Determine the SMTP and IMAP Servers for a Domain

 - In Outlook, go to:

-File > Account Settings > Select the Account > Server Settings
+File > Account Settings > Select the Account > Server Settings. - In Thunderbird, go to:

-Edit > Account Settings > Server Settings
+Edit > Account Settings > Server Settings.

 - In Outlook, go to: